george0st/qgate-sln-mlrun/docs/configuration.md

 The view to setting of test configuration.

 ## 0. Anonym mode
 The switch for setup `On` or `Off` anonym mode.
-If anonym mode is `On` than:
-1. output file names in directory `QGATE_OUTPUT` are only with date information (without the time for file creation)
-2. host variable `Host` in output file contains static information `Anonym/192.168.0.1` (not real host name and IP address)
+If anonym mode is `On` than the output file names in directory `QGATE_OUTPUT` are only with date information (without the time for file creation).
+The host variable `Host` in output file contains static information `Anonym/192.168.0.1` (not real host name and IP address).
  - `QGATE_ANONYM_MODE = On`

 ## 1. Model definition